 As the lead local flood authority (LLFA) we must create and apply a local flood risk management strategy.
 This is as required in the Flood and Water Management Act (2010).

 The Flood Risk Management Strategy sets out our actions to help manage flood risk in Derbyshire.
-It also gives the role of our partners (such as district/borough councils, water companies, parish/town councils).
+It also gives the role of our partners (such as district and borough councils, water companies, parish and town councils).

 The strategy aims to engage communities and partnerships.
 Helping people to prepare for floods is a key part of delivering the strategy as this helps communities to understand and manage flood risk.

 The strategy makes us more informed and more able to help protect the communities in Derbyshire from the threat of local flooding.

 The strategy is divided into 2 parts:

 - part 1 provides information about flooding and flood risk - it covers who to call, and how local people can help themselves to become more resilient to the impacts of flooding

 - part 2 covers the more technical details of understanding flood risk in Derbyshire - it has an action plan about how we will manage future risks and get money to cover costs